 The easiest way to do this is starting a spreadsheet and keep updating it as you go.

 Now that you know how much you currently spend on essentials, you can begin to actively reduce your utility bills.

 Turn down your heating and wear chunky knitwear to keep warm.
 Unplug all electronics when you’re not using them.
 Take shorter showers.

-And you’ll be amazed by how much these little things make a difference.
+Sure, these sound like little things, but you’ll be amazed by just how much they can make a difference.

 6. Eliminate Subscriptions Where Possible

 Another tried-and-tested method that I rely on in terms of how to save money for travel is to reduce or eliminate your monthly subscriptions.
 I mean, maybe you don’t need that gym membership if you hardly ever go.
 Or perhaps you can skip the Disney+ subscription when you’ve got tons of Disney films on DVD anyway.

 Say it with me: little changes create big results (trademarked Katie Davies, 2019).

 Now that you’ve made a conscious effort to cut down your recurring outgoings, you can look at how much disposable income you have left every month.
 From this ballpark figure, you can allocate a minimum amount that you can realistically save per month.

 For instance, say you have £1,200 monthly income.
 You’ve monitored that £700 of this goes towards necessities and £50 goes towards subscriptions, which means that you have £450 left.